-Students at Cleveland-Marshall College of Law have the luxury of the advantages of a big city lifestyle without the difficulties that accompany many major cities.
+Students at Cleveland-Marshall College of Law enjoy cosmopolitan amenities in a manageable city on the rise.
 With a variety of major attractions and hidden gems, Cleveland offers something for everyone.

-For a complete reference guide to the city’s attractions, dining, entertainment and lodging options, visit Positively Cleveland.
+For a complete reference guide to the city’s attractions, nieghborhoods, dining, entertainment and lodging options, visit This is CLE

 Read more

 The city that fostered rock and roll holds music’s crown jewel, as the Rock and Roll Hall of Fame is the premier destination for experiencing firsthand the history of iconic music.

 Playhouse Square

 The country's largest performing arts center outside of New York is mere seconds away as Playhouse Square has something for everyone with over 1000 Broadway shows, dance, comedy, musical concerts and special events annually.